 We may from time to time make written or oral forward-looking statements.
 Written forward-looking statements may appear in this document and other documents filed with the Securities and Exchange Commission, in press releases, in reports to shareholders, on our website, and other documents.
 The Private Securities Litigation Reform Act of 1995 contains a safe harbor for forward-looking statements on which we rely in making such disclosures.
 In connection with this "safe harbor," we are hereby identifying important factors that could cause actual results to differ materially from those contained in any forward-looking statements made by us or on our behalf.
-Any such statement is qualified by reference to the following cautionary statements:
+Any such statement is qualified by reference to the cautionary statements provided in this ITEM 3.